darkguy2008/FreeRDC/README.md

-# FreeViewer
+# FreeRDC
-FreeViewer is an open-source app initiative to control remote desktops easily
+FreeRDC is an open-source app initiative to control remote desktops easily